 Investing in Real Estate to Build Wealth

-Real estate investing is a great way to increase wealth in a relatively short period of time if you properly assess your threshold for risk, do your research, and are willing to put in the work and accept the risks that come with investing a significant amount of money.
+Real estate investing is a great way to increase wealth in a relatively short period if you accurately assess your threshold for risk, do your research, and are willing to put in the work and accept the risks that come with investing a significant amount of money.

 When the houses sell, or the rent starts coming in, you’ll build up your capital.
 Then you’ll have money to invest in more real estate or other aspects of your investment portfolio.

-There are many options available to suit your level of comfort when it comes to risk and many rewards to reap when armed with a bit of knowledge, money for a down payment, and willingness to do your homework.
+There are many options available to suit your level of comfort when it comes to risk.
+And there are many rewards to reap when you’re armed with a bit of knowledge, money for a down payment, and the willingness to do your homework.

 Article written by:

 Marie Morganelli, a freelance content writer who writes regularly about finance, health and wellness, travel, and higher education.
-She also provides blog content for a number of small and medium-sized businesses.
+She also provides blog content for several small and medium-sized businesses.